🎓 Edusemi-v4x | Foundational Educational Materials for Semiconductor Product Development

 Test, Packaging, and Productization |

-Understand mass production processes (inspection, monitoring, reliability checks, shipment decisions) to prevent defective products from reaching the market. |
+Mass production processes including inspection, monitoring, reliability checks, and shipment decisions to prevent defective products from reaching the market. |

 🧭 Chapter 7